SpiritualRealm/Lab6/Lab 9/l9_report.md

 ---

 ## **🔹 Questions**:
 1. What should you put in place of the missing `training_size` calculation?

+int(len(inputs) * (cv_fold_n - 1) / cv_fold_n)

 2. Explain why calculating training size correctly is important.

+*Calculating the training size correctly matters because it directly affects how well your model learns and how reliably you can evaluate it.
+If you allocate too much data to training, your model may perform well on familiar data but give an overly optimistic evaluation since the test set is too small to represent real-world variation.
+On the other hand, if the training set is too small, the model won’t have enough examples to learn meaningful patterns, leading to poor performance.
+Using the correct proportion (like 80/20 for 5-fold splitting) ensures a good balance: enough data for the model to learn effectively, and enough unseen data to fairly assess how well it generalizes to new inputs.*

 ---